scaldi/scaldi-website/learn.md

 bind [Seat] identifiedBy qualifier [Drivers] to annotated [DriversSeat]
 {% endhighlight %}

+In some cases you need to bind and instance of `Annotation` instead of just type.
+This can come in handy when your `Qualifier` annotations have fields.
+`annotation` function allows you to do it like this:

+{% highlight scala %}
+import scaldi.jsr330._

+binding identifiedBy annotation(SomeQualifierImpl.of("foo")) to new SomeDep
+{% endhighlight %}

+In this example result `SomeQualifierImpl.of()` must return an instance of a class that implements some annotation interface.

+Of course you can also use the same syntax when you are injecting them:

+{% highlight scala %}
+import scaldi.jsr330._

+val someDep = inject [SomeDep] (identified by annotation(SomeQualifierImpl.of("foo"))) val seat = inject [Seat] (identified by qualifier[Drivers])
+{% endhighlight %}

 `AnnotationIdentifier` is a required by default, which means that you must use it when you are injecting the binding (see ["Required Identifiers" section](#required-identifiers) fro more details).
 If you want to make a standard identifier required (like `StringIdentifier`), you need to use `required` function with this identifier: